slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 There was art.
 Jack's work lined the walls and floor underneath.
 Lots of paintings.
 A desert with a naked woman standing by a cactus, a mesh of naked women spewing out of a drain.
 A pair of boobs floating in the sky.
 Different chairs were painted various hues, one had a tv glued to its seat with a portrait of a seagull.
 These things came to Jack casually, painted with pastels and cigarette smoke.
 I hadn't seen Jack's latest art in a while.

 "Which one do you like?"
-Jack rubbed his nose.
+Jack scratched at his hands, a bit dry and peeling.

 "Where do your ideas come from?"
 I asked.